ece-student/Team-16/docs/lab3/lab3.md

 First before we do anything further, we have to decide what we want to use to produce the external input.
 In the end, we decided to use the arduino, since this would allow for flexibility and easy manipulation of the output pins since we can code it all via Arduino programming.

 However, one note here is that the arduino pins output 5V, but the FPGA only accepts up to 3.3V.
-In order to make up for this difference, we used a voltage divider with resistances of roughly 800ohms and 500ohms to turn a 5V based output from the arduino into a 3.3V based input for the FPGA.
+In order to make up for this difference, we used a voltage divider with resistances of roughly 800ohms and 500ohms to turn a 5V based output from the arduino into a 3.3V based input for the FPGA. ( [use this link to find resistor values for a voltage divider](http://www.ohmslawcalculator.com/voltage-divider-calculator) )

 FOr this first part, we basically want to show that the FPGA is reading the input from the arduino.
 We decided to do this by toggling one of the FPGA LEDs to turn on if the external input was running high, and off if the external input was low.